By Bobby Shriver

 According to research from the Journal of Child and Family Studies, growing up with alcoholic parents can lead to children having difficulty developing the ability to emotionally regulate themselves.
 This is likely due to the alcoholic parents’ inability to provide support and guidance in showing their children how to emotionally regulate.

 When these children become adults, they may still have a hard time processing or sharing their emotions and understanding the reasons behind their feelings.
 They may also struggle to control their responses or reactions, as well as demonstrate more impulsive behavior that can be regretful or self-sabotaging.

 Practically speaking, we want to use this information, and here are some ways:

 - For parents struggling with their own alcohol problems, this may be your call-to-action to get help and improve not just your life, but also the lives of your children.

 - For adults who may see children in difficult situations, speak up and link them to help.
-Specially trained mental health providers can work with children to help them cope with trauma experiences and build their resilience for their lives ahead.
+Specially trained mental health providers can provide support for children of alcoholic parents to help them cope with trauma experiences and build their resilience for their lives ahead.

-- For adults, who grew up in homes with alcoholic parents and complex trauma situations, seek help.
-Some mental health providers have specialized training in working with trauma.
+- For adults who grew up in homes with alcoholic parents and complex trauma situations, seek help.
+Some mental health providers have specialized training in helping children of alcoholics overcome trauma.